 - Increase confidence and competence

-- Actively take part with aim to develop confidence to self direct and initiate future play/game opportunities.
+- Actively take part with the aim to develop the confidence to self-direct and initiate learning opportunities.

 - Develop a positive and responsive attitude towards their own well being and others.

-Students will be grouped according to their assessments at the end 2016.
+Students will be grouped according to their assessments at the end of 2017.
 These will be flexible to ensure students are working at the appropriate level.
-For the majority of the term, the children will be learning how to think critically about texts.
-They will also know how to identify particular points of view and recognize that texts can position a reader.
-Building vocabulary is a further aspect that we will be focusing on.
-Understanding what they read is often a direct result on how well they can understand the vocabulary.
-We will be encouraging students to read a biography about a well known person.
+Our tamariki will be learning how to think critically about texts.
+They will also know how to identify particular points of view and recognise that texts can position a reader.
+Building vocabulary is a further aspect that we will continue to focus on.
+Interpreting what they read is often a direct result of how well they can understand the vocabulary.
+Students will be encouraged to read biographies about well known, inspiring people.

-As in Reading, Writing will be needs based and individuals will be grouped accordingly.
+As in Reading, Writing will be needs-based and individuals will be grouped accordingly.
 Students will understand that writing has a purpose and that the audience with whom they are writing to determines how a piece is structured and written.
-One aspect of our writing programmes will be around individual inquiries about a hero or role model.
-Other learning includes:
+Our writing will be based around individual inquiries and will include: